SaaS Data Recovery: Are Your Cloud Files Really Safe?

-Robust SaaS apps like Salesforce are designed to take a ton of important data—customer info, calendars, sales, tasks, activities and so on—and display it neatly on screen in a way that’s easy to understand and navigate.
+Like Microsoft 365, Google Workspace is a robust cloud-based collaboration solution that is designed to take a ton of important integrated data—emails, files, calendars, tasks, activities and so on—and display it neatly on screen in a way that’s easy to understand and navigate.

 But when you take away the interface, things are much more complex.

 You’re left with all these different data points, each mapped to different categories, locations and other datasets.
-And that’s basically what you see when you export a backup from the application: the raw data in a massive, complicated spreadsheet.
+And that’s basically what you see when you export a backup directly from the application: a mess of Zip and Tgz files, CSVs and so on.

 The problem with raw data recovery

 Putting that data back into the right places, manually, can be like looking for a needle in a haystack, Erramouspe said.
-It’s a painstaking and time-consuming process, which eats up your IT resources and thus also costs the company more money.
+It’s a painstaking and time-consuming process, which eats up your IT resources and ultimately costs the company money.

 Additionally, manually importing the data comes with a lot of risk for error.
 If the data isn’t restored in the right places, it creates costly inaccuracies across the application.

-Not very.
-But it is realistic that you will.
+Not likely.
+But it is likely that you will.

 The real threat is you and your users.

 See a pattern?
-In each of these scenarios, the end user was ultimately at fault.
+In each of these scenarios, an end user was ultimately at fault.